schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/readme.md

 create database diagrams with [Graphviz] and how to use the [Apache Velocity] templating integration are provided with the [SchemaCrawler distribution with the examples] download.

-## Command-line Help
-SchemaCrawler provides detailed command-line help.
-Simply run `schemacrawler.cmd` (or `schemacrawler.sh` on Unix) with no command-line arguments for help.

 ## Connecting To Your Database

 Read information about [database support] carefully to understand how to connect to your database.

 ## How-tos

 Once you start getting comfortable with SchemaCrawler, and need to know more about how to do things, read the [how-tos] section.